minnyres/docker-amule-dlp/README.md

 ## Usage

 ### Docker-compose
 The recommended way is to use docker-compose.
-Create a file `docker-compose.yml` and add the following lines to the file:
+Create and edit the file `docker-compose.yml` as the template

     version: '2.1'
     services: